codekarthi/Starve-free-Reader-Writer/README.md

 >                     After all readers before writer process is initialised are completed then writer wii write and update the data.
 ###                    Use of access semaphore:
 >                      In the above example when the W has come then access becomes zero and until the write process is completed all readers after
 >                      writer will wait.By this we can remove the starvation.
 My logic is FCFS (First Come First Serve).

+## Example:
+###       In the ready queue the processes are RRWRRR.
+###                                     Now first R will change the readcount to one and it will make the writer wait.
+Like this the reaming two readers will come and change the readcount.
+Now when the W comes then the access semaphore becomes 0 and the two readers will wait until the writer has updated.
+After the three readers has completed the readcount becomes zero which signals the writer process .
+Then the writer will upadate and the make access semaphore 1.
+Finally the last two readers will come and read the data in the same way as the first three readers.